vaibhavjindal/neural_turing_machine/README.md

 ```
 python3 train_copy.py
 ```
 The default hyperparameters of the model have been set such that the model converges perfectly.
 A checkpoint of the current state of the model is automatically saved after every 5000 epochs.
-The final training information and the model weights can be retriebed from the last checkpoint.
+The final training information and the model weights can be retrieved from the last checkpoint.
 In order to play with the hyperparameters, one can use the following command to have a look at the usage of `train_copy.py`, and make changes accordingly:
 ```
 python3 train_copy.py -h
 ```